-Where an application has been refused in any year group, the child will be placed on a waiting list.
+Where an application has been refused in any year group, the child will be placed on a waiting list which will operate until the end of the academic year for which the place has been requested.
+Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
+Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
 Waiting lists will be re-ordered in accordance with the oversubscription criteria whenever a child joins or leaves the waiting list.
+It is the responsibility of the parent to ensure the Governing Body are informed of any changes that may affect their child's position on the waiting list.